Sirhowy railway station

 Sirhowy railway station was a station on the Sirhowy Railway.
-It served Sirhowy near the town of Tredegar.
+It served Sirhowy north of Tredegar at the head of the Sirhowy Valley in South East Wales.

 History

 The station was opened on 19 June 1865 by the Sirhowy Railway after the conversion of the Sirhowy Tramroad to a standard gauge railway.
 It was closed to passenger traffic on 13 June 1960.
-The line from Sirhowy to Tredegar continued in operation for goods traffic until closure on 4 November 1963.
+The line from Sirhowy to Tredegar continued in operation for goods traffic until its closure on 4 November 1963.

 Present day

 The route has been reused by the modern A4048 road; there are no remains of the station at the site.